 Major holidays and events such as World Health Day, Black Friday/Cyber Monday or even Pi Day offer timely opportunities to insert your brand in relevant conversations that are already happening in the media.

 For example, is your lead product engineer a woman?
 Women’s History Month would be an ideal time to pitch Forbes on a round-up of successful women in the STEM industry, while offering your engineer for an interview.
 Does your brand have access to interesting data on its customers’ shopping behaviors around the new iPhone announcement?
-Top tier outlets such as CNBC, Recode and USA Today are known to post about this topic, and are always keen to receiving unique information to add to their stories.
+Top tier outlets such as CNBC, Recode and USA Today are known to post about this topic, and are always keen to receive unique information to add to their stories.

 Create an editorial calendar to keep track of opportunities your brand’s employees, expertise or data could add value to.